seojuice

 The default split.
 Most blog and product pages belong in a collection; bespoke landing pages stay static.

-One: faceted-search-style filter combinations on large product or content collections.
-If your site has a catalog page with multiple filter dimensions (category, price, color, brand) generating combinatorial URLs, Framer's filter handling generates URLs that aren't always cleanly canonicalized.
-The workaround is to noindex the filter combinations and keep the canonical base URL for the unfiltered listing.
-This works for sites under a few hundred SKUs; past that, the canonicalization story matters and Webflow handles it better.
+One: faceted-search filter combinations on large collections.
+If a catalog page has multiple filter dimensions (category, price, color, brand) generating combinatorial URLs, Framer's filter handling produces URLs that aren't always cleanly canonicalized.
+The workaround is to noindex the combinations and keep the canonical base URL for the unfiltered listing.
+That works under a few hundred SKUs; past that, Webflow handles it better.

 What the audit produces